Traineeships and apprenticeships

 As employees, apprentices earn a wage and work alongside experienced staff to gain job-specific skills.
 Off the job, usually on a day-release basis, apprentices receive training to work towards nationally recognised qualifications.
 Anyone living in England, over 16 years-old and not in full-time education can apply.
-Apprenticeships can take between one and four years to complete depending on the level of Apprenticeship, the apprentices’ ability and the industry sector.
+Apprenticeships can take between one and five years to complete depending on the level of Apprenticeship, the apprentices’ ability and the industry sector.
 All Apprenticeships include the following elements:

 - A competencies qualification

 - Either Key Skills, Functional Skills or a GCSE with enhanced content

 Apprenticeships are open to all age groups above 16 years-old whether you are just leaving school, have been working for years or are seeking to start a career.
 You just need to be living in England and not taking part in full-time education.